Kazungula, Zambia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and G. Be careful to find the necessary type.
-The vast majority of adapters available online are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C, D and G. Be careful to get the necessary kind.
+A lot of adapters for sale now are simply plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most locations.

 A portable power bank, like this one